Appeal Process

 From 1st January 2018 this appeal form should be sent to:

-Once this form is completed and returned, the Pensions Appeal Tribunal will ask Veterans UK to prepare a collection of papers known as the "Statement of Case" (please note that it can It can take 6 months or longer for Veterans UK to do this).
-Once the Statement of Case is prepared, Veterans UK will then send a copy of this to the appellant, the appellant's representative (if one has been appointed) and to the Pensions Appeal Tribunal office in Edinburgh.
+Once this form is completed and returned, the Pensions Appeal Tribunal Scotland will ask Veterans UK to prepare a collection of papers known as the "Statement of Case" (please note that it can It can take 6 months or longer for Veterans UK to do this).
+Once the Statement of Case is prepared, Veterans UK will then send a copy of this to the appellant, the appellant's representative (if one has been appointed) and to the Pensions Appeal Tribunal Scotland office in Edinburgh.
 The Pensions Appeal Tribunal will then aim to list the appeal for a hearing within 3 to 4 months of receiving the Statement of Case.

 War Pension Scheme(WPS) Claims